 Finally, we consider PBAM, a trade policy that imposes an equal tax on pesticide use for both domestic and foreign producers.
-Given that imported crops typically contain higher pesticide residues than domestically produced ones, PBAM would enhance the competitiveness of EU farmers on the domestic market.
+Given that imported crops typically require higher pesticide usage in their production than domestically produced ones, PBAM would enhance the competitiveness of EU farmers on the domestic market.
 Indeed, contrary to our LBAM scenario that maintains leakage at its current level, PBAM corrects it.
 As a result, import shares for all three crops would decline.
 Furthermore, the reduction in the EU's overall phytosanitary footprint would be larger than under not only the "No Trade Policy" but the "LBAM" scenario as well11.